gruvw/JaVelo/CONCEPTION.md

 ### `TileManager.TileId`

 Created a new static method `of(PointWebMercator point, int zoomLevel)` designed to retrieve the `TileId` containing a point in the Web Mercator projection.

+### `MapViewParameters`

+Changed the method `withMinXY` to another method `shiftedBy`.
+It allows to shift the map view by a given amount along the X and Y axis.
+We changed the method because we actually want to shift the map view when using `withMinXY` which required to call the getters of the map view.